 So we made plans to attend Detroit’s African World Festival for Friday, August 19th and we were not disappointed.
 In fact, we loved it so much that we attended the event on Friday and Sunday!

-When we arrived to the event, we immediately heard the drum call, played by Heritage Works, for the opening ceremony.
-Next we heard “The Black National Anthem”, also called “Lift Ev’ry Voice and Sing”, performed by Nicole Joseph, Soprano.
+When we arrived at the event, we immediately heard the drum call, played by Heritage Works, for the opening ceremony.
+Next, we heard “The Black National Anthem”, also called “Lift Ev’ry Voice and Sing”, performed by Nicole Joseph, Soprano.
 Nicole sang beautifully!
-Hearing Nicole sing the Black National Anthem was also a great learning experience for myself, as well as my children, because we did not know there was even a Black National Anthem!
+Hearing Nicole sing the Black National Anthem was also a great learning experience for myself, as well as my children because we did not know there was even a Black National Anthem!

 Lift Ev’ry Voice and Sing – often called “The Black National Anthem” – was written as a poem by James Weldon Johnson (1871-1938) and then set to music by his brother John Rosamond Johnson (1873-1954) in 1899.
 It was first performed in public in the Johnsons’ hometown of Jacksonville, Florida as part of a celebration of Lincoln’s Birthday on February 12, 1900 by a choir of 500 schoolchildren at the segregated Stanton School, where James Weldon Johnson was principal.